 a genderor description swap-If there’s a signifying characteristic about them that’s coming across too stereotypical or doesn’t balance your story, consider swapping it.
 Stories are good when there’s a balance.

-- Consider cutting them out- Sometimes we add too many characters, that the story tends to drag.
+- Consider cutting them out completely- Sometimes we add too many characters to our story and it drags down our pacing.
 If you have a character, and they don’t serve a purpose, it would be best to eliminate them.
 Everyone needs to move the story forward.

 Characters are just people you can’t see.
 Remember that when you’re telling your story.
 They should feel real to you and the readers!